deepakuniyaliit/open-source-projects/CONTRIBTION.md

 Note:
 ---

-- Remeber to add file name correctly and not add your name anywhere except in README.
+- Remeber to add file name correctly and not mention your name anywhere except in README.